-Tree Planting & Your Local Sonoma County Arborist
+Tree Planting and Your Local Sonoma County Arborist

 A tree, when planted and cared for properly can become a lifelong addition to your property.
 Likewise, if not done properly will increase the need for maintenance and other costly problems later on.

-There is a lot to consider when planting a tree and when in doubt, reach out for the experience and know-how of a skilled professional.
+There is a lot to consider when you decide to plant a tree, and, when in doubt, reach out for the experience and know-how of a skilled professional.
 The certified arborists at Vintage Tree Care can assist you with all aspects of tree planting, call or contact us online today.